 It takes years of training and a specific skill set to become an expert pathologist.
 After medical school, doctors complete a minimum of four years in a pathology training program and generally pursue additional training in a subspecialty such as skin pathology (dermatopathology), cell pathology (cytopathology), surgical pathology or blood pathology (hematopathology), requiring an additional one or two years of training.
 Because accurate diagnosis depends on close scrutiny of samples, pathologists need strong visual orientation and memory.

-In 90% of cases, Richard Cheney, MD, Former Chair of Pathology and Laboratory Medicine, says, the diagnosis is clear, because the cancer cells look very different from normal cells, or their growth pattern is different from that of normal structures.
+In 90% of cases, the diagnosis is clear, because the cancer cells look very different from normal cells, or their growth pattern is different from that of normal structures.
 In the remaining cases, some cancers are more difficult to detect, requiring additional specialized testing for accurate diagnosis, and a very small percentage are nearly impossible to characterize.

 Staging and grading: classifications that guide treatment